Preparing to come to Wits

 Q: Why may I not use my own existing medical aid from my country of origin?

 A: SA legislation requires you to use a local medical aid.

 Q: Will I be allowed to do part-time work whilst I am studying?

-A: If you are on a student visa you are allowed to do part-time work that does not take up more than 20 hours of any week.
+A: If you are on a student visa you are allowed to conduct part-time work for a period not exceeding 20 hours per any week.

 Q: Will my driver’s licence be valid in South Africa?

 A: You will need an international drivers licence and your existing drivers licence must be available in English.
 Please read http://www.southafrica.info/travel/advice/driving.htm for more information